GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

         - `10`: Start at line 10
         - `~10`: Then print every 10th line after that
         - `p`: The print command

+    ??? clipboard-question "Why is this useful ?"
+        - **Sampling Large Datasets**: When files are too large to inspect in full, sampling every 10th line provides a manageable subset for quick quality checks or visualization.
+        - **Performance Testing**: Developers can use sampled data to test pipelines or software tools without processing the entire dataset.
+        - **Data Summarization**: Researchers may want to get a sense of the data distribution or content without loading the whole file into memory.

 ???+ dumbbell "Exercise 4.4"